ghania-03/auth-frontend/README.md

 ## `LoginPage.jsx`
 - Email/password login with validation.
 - "Remember Me" functionality using `localStorage` and `sessionStorage`.
-- Includes a "Forgot Password?" link that navigates to the password reset flow.
+- Includes a "Forgot Password" link that navigates to the password reset flow.
 - Redirects to Profile page on successful login.
 - **POST**: `/api/auth/login`